Mich1811/Home-lab/bas-wazuh-lab/Setup/Readme.md

- Home Lab Setup (Pre-Attack)
+# Home Lab Setup (Pre-Attack)

 This is the exact setup I used before starting the breach/attack simulations.
-Follow along step-by-step to replicate my environment.
+Follow along to replicate my environment.

 ---

 ## Topology & IP Plan

-I isolated everything on a host-only network and added a NAT adapter for internet updates.
+I isolated everything on a **host-only** network and added a **NAT** adapter for internet updates.

 Host (laptop/desktop)
 │